vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/10_na_veda-bAhyam.md

 <details><summary>Buitenen</summary>

 according to the Satvata ritual that has been promulgated by Samkarṣaṇa,
-at the end of the Dvapara age and the beginning of the Kali age."
-(Mahabharata, 6.66 (3012).)
+at the end of the Dvapara age and the beginning of the Kali age."205

+[205]: Mahabharata, 6.66 (3012).
 </details>